ExaWorks/job-api-spec/specification.md

 ```

 Returns the name of this executor.
 The name should be something simple
-but sufficiently informative, such as  "SLURM," "PBS,"  "Condor," or
+but sufficiently informative, such as  "SLURM", "PBS", "Condor", or
-"AWS."
+"AWS".

 <a name="jobexecutor-getversion"></a>